 2. The Valley of the Moon

 The Valley of the moon is located 10 Kilometers from downtown La Paz.
 It is well known for its bizarre geological formations formed by erosion that to transport you to the lunar landscape.
+Without a doubt visiting the Valle de La Luna is one of the best things to do in La Paz.

 It is not a valley rather a maze of canyons that make you feel like you are walking on the moon.
 There are two walking circuits, one of 15 minutes and another of 45 minutes, both very easy to do on foot.
 Since the Valley of Moon is a bit outside of town, we recommend you enjoy both paths.